GabeScott/standard-works-vault/General Conference/1975 April - Salvation for the Dead—A Missionary Activity.md

 Temple presidents are faced with a serious problem.
 We don’t want to hinder in any way our sisters from attending the temple, so we must increase male temple attendance.
 Just as you go as individual men or as quorums to work on welfare projects without taking your wives with you, so we want you to go as individual men or as priesthood quorums or groups on extra trips to the temples to keep this problem solved.
 I appeal to you to cooperate with your temple presidents to keep male and female names in balance.

 So, my brethren of the priesthood, the time has come for all of us to become more knowledgeable of our personal responsibilities to be saviors on Mount Zion.
-I repeat the statement Jesus made to Peter when he said: “When thou art converted, strengthen thy brethren.”
-(Luke 22:32.)
+I repeat the statement Jesus made to Peter when he said: “When thou art converted, strengthen thy brethren.” ([[Luke 22.32|Luke 22:32]].)
 I testify that the work for the salvation of our kindred dead is a personal responsibility for everyone who holds the priesthood.
 Salvation for the dead is a divine activity, of which I bear my witness in the name of Jesus Christ.
 Amen.